Chapter 4:

 “Does that mean the request’s complete?”

-Two or three minutes later, we arrived at the site.
+We kept walking for about two or three minutes and we arrive at the site.

 We step foot into a large chamber, half the size of a football field.
 On the other side is a giant boulder the size of a house.